Perhaps, you have already adopted a bunny or planning for getting one.

 Bonding With Rabbit

-Rabbits love to pass quality time with his or her master.
-At the initial stage, as a pet owner, you need to play the crucial role of being friendly with your bunny.
-To increase relation between you and your rabbit, just follow the following tips.
+Rabbits love to spend quality time with their master.
+At the initial stage, as a pet owner, you need to play the crucial role of being friendly with your Bunny.
+Just follow the following tips to increase the relationship between you and your rabbit.

-- Give some delicious treat like pellet, fruits, and vegetables
+• Give some delicious treats like pellets, fruits, and vegetables

 2. Habitat of Bunny

 First thing first.
-Before getting a bunny in your home, you must have ready the habitat.
-You might keep your bunny in a small wire cage initially until the completion of their dwelling place.
+You must have the habitat ready before getting a bunny in your home.
+You might keep your Bunny in a small wire cage initially until the completion of their dwelling place.

-You can keep your bunny in the indoor habitat or Outdoor habitat.
-If you want to keep your bunny in the outdoor habitat, you could buy a large outdoor rabbit hutch or you could make a DIY large hutch.
+You can keep your Bunny in the indoor habitat or Outdoor habitat.
+If you want to keep your Bunny in the outdoor habitat, you could buy a large rabbit hutch or make a DIY large hutch.

-When you are not in your home you could keep them in the outside hutch.
+You could keep them in the outside hutch when not in your home.
 When you are available, you could free them.

-But I like to keep my bunny in the indoor cage.
-If you have enough space in your house, you could use an indoor rabbit cage.
+But I like to keep my Bunny in the indoor cage.
+You could use an indoor rabbit cage if you have enough space in your house.

 It may be wooden or wire-made.
 Usually, Bunny is a calm and gentle pet.
-You just follow the step to bunny proof your home.
+You follow the steps to bunny-proof your home.

 Bunny proof Home

-Rabbits love to chew and exploring new things.
+Rabbits love to chew and explore new things.
 That’s why they need more free space inside of your Home.
-To keep both of your bunny and house resources safe, you must ensure your Home is bunny proof.
+To keep both your bunny and house resources safe, you must ensure your Home is bunny-proof.

-To make your Home thoroughly bunny proof, just follow the following steps.
+To make your Home thoroughly bunny-proof, follow the following steps.

-- Move out all the open cables as much as possible.
+1. Move out all the open cables as much as possible.
 For the rest of the cables, use plastic sleeves.
 Also, you may use flexible tubing.
-Furthermore, you can lift all the wires 3-4 feet up so that your bunny can’t reach it.
+Furthermore, you can lift all the wires 3-4 feet up so your bunny can’t reach it.

 Set Up Your Rabbit Cage

-- If the cage is made of wire, please make sure to the presence of a wood or plastic cover or flooring on the bottom of the cage.
-However, you shouldn’t let the bunny sitting on the wire without a cover.
+2. If the cage is made of wire, please make sure of the presence of a wood or plastic cover or flooring on the bottom of the cage.
+However, you shouldn’t let the bunny sit on the wire without a cover.

-- Also, make sure the presence a urine guard in the cages.
+3. Also, make sure the presence of a urine guard in the cages.
 Otherwise, the floor of your room will be messy and stink.

-- Keep a litter box on the corner of the cage.
-Rabbit tends to pee and poops on a particular corner of the cage or area.
+4. Keep a litter box in the corner of the cage.
+Rabbit tends to pee and poop on a particular corner of the cage or area.
 By using this behavior you could easily litter training your bunny.
-Different types of rabbit litter available in the market.
+Different types of rabbit litter are available in the market.
 You could get the best one for your bunny.

-- Keep a heavy-bottomed water bowl or water bottle and food bowl on another corner of the cage.
+5. Keep a heavy-bottomed water bowl or water bottle and food bowl in another corner of the cage.
 If the bowl is light, your bunny will through away the bowls on the floor.

-- Place comfortable bedding on the floor of the cage.
-The dimension of the bedding should be at least 6 inches by 6 inches.
+6. Place comfortable bedding on the floor of the cage.
+The dimensions of the bedding should be at least 6 inches by 6 inches.
 You can use hay for this purpose.
 Or you may use commercial bedding.
 Using straw as bedding is not good for bunnies because straw is not smooth.

 3. Food and Diet